Bpgarcia/Data-Portfolio/README.md

 In my free time, I enjoy exploring public datasets, learning new tools and working on personal development.

-This GitHub portfolio is a space to showcase my projects, share knowledge, and track my progress in the fields of Data Analytics and Data Science.
+This portfolio is a space to showcase my projects, share knowledge, and track my progress in the fields of Data Analytics and Data Science.
 ## Table of Contents
 ### Automated Data Preparation and Reporting of Inbound Calls
 Code: [automation_calls.ipynb](https://github.com/Bpgarcia/Data-Portfolio/blob/main/automation_calls.ipynb)